 Before going into detail on how to diagnose and treat intervertebral disc herniation, let us differentiate how cervical disc herniation differs from lumbar herniation since they are the most common regions to undergo herniation.

-Lumbar disc herniation is the commonest type of herniation found in the spine which is approximately 90% of the total.
+Lumbar disc herniation is the most commonest type of herniation found in the spine which is approximately 90% of the total.
 However, cervical disc herniation can also occur in about one-tenth of patients.
 This difference is mainly due to the fact that the lumbar spine has more pressure due to the increased load.
 Moreover, it has comparatively large intervertebral disc material.
-The most common sites of intervertebral disc herniation in the lumbar region is L 5 – 6, in the Cervical region between C7, in the thoracic region T12.
+The most common sites of intervertebral disc herniation in the lumbar region are L 5 – 6, in the Cervical region between C7, and in the thoracic region T12.

 Cervical disc herniation can occur relatively commonly because the cervical spine acts as a pivoting point for the head and it is a vulnerable area for trauma and therefore prone to damage in the disc.
 Thoracic disc herniation occurs more infrequently than any of the two.
 This is due to the fact that thoracic vertebrae are attached to the ribs and the thoracic cage which limits the range of movement in the thoracic spine when compared to the cervical and lumbar spinal discs.
 However, thoracic intervertebral disc herniation can still occur.

-Cervical disc herniation gives rise to neck pain, shoulder pain, or pain radiating from neck to the arm, tingling, etc. Lumbar disc herniation can similarly cause lower back pain as well as pain, tingling, numbness, and muscle weakness seen in the lower limbs.
+Cervical disc herniation gives rise to neck pain, shoulder pain, pain radiating from the neck to the arm, tingling, etc. Lumbar disc herniation can similarly cause lower back pain as well as pain, tingling, numbness, and muscle weakness seen in the lower limbs.
 Thoracic disc herniation can give rise to pain in the upper back radiating to the torso.

-Although disc herniation can occur in all age groups, it predominantly occurs in between the fourth and fifth decade of life with the mean age of 37 years.
+Although disc herniation can occur in all age groups, it predominantly occurs between the fourth and fifth decade of life with the mean age of 37 years.
 There have been reports that estimate the prevalence of intervertebral disc herniation to be 2 – 3 % of the general population.
 It is more commonly seen in men over 35 years with a prevalence of 4.8% and while in women this figure is around 2.5%.
 Due to its high prevalence, it is considered a worldwide problem as it is also associated with significant disability.

 In most instances, a herniated disc occurs due to the natural aging process in the intervertebral disc.
-Due to the disc degeneration, the amount of water that was previously seen in the intervertebral disc gets dried out leading to shrinking of the disc with narrowing of the intervertebral space.
+Due to the disc degeneration, the amount of water that was previously seen in the intervertebral disc gets dried out leading to the shrinking of the disc with the narrowing of the intervertebral space.
 These changes are markedly seen in degenerative disc disease.
 In addition to these gradual changes due to normal wear and tear, other factors may also contribute to increasing the risk of intervertebral disc herniation.

 Being overweight can increase the load on the spine and increase the risk of herniation.
 A sedentary life can also increase the risk and therefore an active lifestyle is recommended in preventing this condition.
 Improper posture with prolonged standing, sitting, and especially driving can put a strain on the intervertebral discs due to the additional vibration from the vehicle engine leading to microtrauma and cracks in the disc.
 The occupations which require constant bending, twisting, pulling and lifting can put a strain on the back.
 Improper weight lifting techniques are one of the major reasons.

 When back muscles are used in lifting heavy objects instead of lifting with the legs and twisting while lifting can make the lumbar discs more vulnerable to herniation.
-Therefore patients should always be advised to lift weights with the legs and not the back.
+Therefore patients should always be advised to lift weights with their legs and not the back.
 Smoking has been thought to increase disc herniation by reducing the blood supply to the intervertebral disc leading to degenerative changes of the disc.